 Step 1: Set a Date and Invite Grade-Alike Colleagues and/or Class Parents

 "Two heads are better than one" is an appropriate adage when it comes to leveling your classroom library.
-Getting together with teachers from the same grade level — from your school and others — will make leveling your classroom library a much faster process than doing it alone.
+Getting together with teachers from the same grade level — from your school or others — will make leveling your classroom library a much faster process than doing it alone.
 So go ahead and set a date.
-Personalize the event by sending out invitations, which can be easily created at HP Creative Studio.
+Personalize the event by sending out invitations!

 Step 2: Decide on Book Categories, Book Leveling Systems, and a Book Checkout System